yappie/noolt/README.md

 Controlled production
 =====================

-Most of production environment could use usual `noolt` reloading, here is a more strict version, that uses flag file to detect when to reload (redefine `is_production` yourself somehow):
+Most of production environment could use usual `noolt` reloading (i.e. just plain `python -m noolt.serve`), here is a more strict version, that uses flag file to detect when to reload (redefine `is_production` yourself somehow):